lasyapriyavavilala/Lasyapriya-Portfolio.github.io/Database Management for Sentiment Analysis/README.md

 See the `screenshots/` directory for query results .

 ---
+Note: Please execute the tables with no reference to another table first so that there will be no FK error.
+---
 ## 🏁 Conclusion

 This database backend supports advanced querying, user behavior analysis, and social sentiment tracking.